Estevanzc/laravel_crud/README.md

     php artisan make:migration create_(table_name - needs to be lowerCase and in plural)_table
-    php artisan make:controller PostController //any name you want php artisan make:model Post //it will only work if the table name match to the rules right above
+    php artisan make:controller PostController //any name you want php artisan make:model Post //it will only work if the table name match to the rules right above php artisan make:model Product -cm //will create model, controller and migration based on this name (needs to be singual and and camel_case)

 #### how to manually insert data in a table
 ##### user laravel tinker